Passive Stretching: The Final Step in Injured Tendon Recovery

 For most people suffering from a significant soft tissue injury - especially chronic tendonitis, exercise is only the beginning.
 In order to fully recover you need to augment your recovery with conservative treatment methods done at home on a daily basis.
 Continuous movement and stretching is the only way to regain range of motion in your joint and prevent atrophy (wasting away) of your muscles and tendons.
 What truly makes a difference to your overall injury recovery and rate of healing is your commitment to a long term recovery plan that includes regular stretching and use of conservative treatment tools at home.

-Ask any doctor or physical therapist and they'll tell you that the success of your soft tissue injury recovery and/or surgery depends on your level of dedication to regular at home care of your injury.
+Ask any doctor and they'll tell you that the success of your soft tissue injury recovery and/or surgery depends on your level of dedication to regular at home care of your injury.

 The best way to add to your exercising at home (and any stretching under the guidance of a medical professional) is use of conservative treatment tools that will help you to "warm up" and "cool down" your tissue.
 This requires an increase in blood flow before stretching and a decrease in any pain and swelling after stretching.